unitaryfoundation/ucc-bench/README.md

 ## Overview

 `ucc-bench` is a command-line utility designed to benchmark and compare the performance of various quantum compilers, with a particular focus on the [`ucc` compiler](https://github.com/unitaryfoundation/ucc).
-It allows users to define benchmark suites consisting of quantum circuits (provided as QASM files) and run them against a configurable set of compilers (e.g., UCC, Qiskit, Cirq, PyTket).
+It allows users to define benchmark suites consisting of quantum circuits (provided as QASM files or generated at runtime) and run them against a configurable set of compilers (e.g., UCC, Qiskit, Cirq, PyTket).

 The suite measures key performance indicators such as compilation time and the number of multi-qubit gates in the compiled circuits.
 Optionally, it can simulate the circuits (both original and compiled versions) under idealized and noisy conditions (using a depolarizing noise model) to evaluate the impact of compilation on execution fidelity.